-When Martin Luther King, Jr., moved to Boston in 1951 to study for his graduate degree in philosophy, Malcolm X was voraciously reading books in the Charlestown State Prison as he finished up his six-year sentence for burglary.
+When Martin Luther King, Jr., moved to Boston in 1951 to study for his graduate degree in philosophy, Malcolm X was already there voraciously reading books.
+Malcolm X, though, was in the Charlestown State Prison as he finished up his six-year sentence for burglary.

-As young men, Malcolm X and Martin Luther King were shaped by two different Bostons in ways later manifested at the 1963 March on Washington for Jobs and Freedom and its aftermath.
+As young men, Malcolm X and Martin Luther Kingwere shaped by two different Bostons.
+Those differences became clear by the time of the 1963 March on Washington for Jobs and Freedom.

-Martin was the son of a well-to-do Atlanta minister, and for four years Boston for him was a genteel city of concerts and teas, sermons and classes, tailored suits and highbrow discussions about Gandhi and Spinoza.
+Martin was the son of a well-to-do Atlanta minister.
+For four years he lived the genteel life in Boston.
+He wore tailored suits to concerts, teas, sermons and classes.
 He owned his own Chevrolet, matriculated at Boston University and consulted renowned philosophers Paul Tillich and Reinold Neibuhr for advice about his dissertation.

-By 1963, the ex-con and the former graduate student were known throughout the world: Martin for preaching nonviolence and integration, Malcolm for preaching separatism and self-defense.
-Where Martin said he had a dream for America, Malcolm said he saw an American nightmare.
+By 1963, the ex-con and the former graduate student were known throughout the world.
+Martin Luther King, Jr., earned international celebrity for preaching nonviolence and integration, Malcolm X for preaching separatism and self-defense.
+Where Martin said he had a dream for America, Malcolm X said he saw an American nightmare.

 Malcolm X Meets the Cradle of Jazz

-In February 1941, Malcolm X, still known as Malcolm Little at that point, rode the Greyhound bus from Lansing, Mich., to Boston.
+In February 1941, Malcolm X, still known as Malcolm Little, rode the Greyhound bus from Lansing, Mich., to Boston.
 He wore a too-small dark green suit and a light green topcoat.
 He moved in with his older half sister at 72 Dale St. in Roxbury – a block from what is now Martin Luther King Boulevard and three miles from what would be Martin’s apartment at 397 Massachusetts Ave. in the South End.

 Malcolm’s mother had been committed to an insane asylum in Kalamazoo.
 His father, a Baptist lay preacher, was killed by a streetcar when Malcolm was six.
 Though Earl Little’s death was ruled an accident, Malcolm believed his father had been pushed in front of the oncoming trolley by white racists.
 Earl was a follower of Marcus Garvey, leader of the black separatist and Pan-Africanism movement.
 So was his half-sister Ella.